-Why it’s good: Yalom writes about being a therapist and the therapy process in such an open, honest and engaging way that it is really is quite refreshing.
+Why it’s good: Yalom writes about being a therapist, and the therapy process, in such an open, honest and engaging way that it is really is quite refreshing.
 There hasn’t been a book of his where I haven’t learned something, been reassured, or been entertained.
 My favourite book of his is ‘Existential Psychotherapy’, but ‘Creatures of a Day’, ‘Momma and the Meaning of Life’ and ‘Love’s Executioner’ are also great.

-The main reason that I chose the ‘The Gift of Therapy’ for my countdown is because I consider it to be essential reading for all new therapists.
+The main reason that I chose the ‘The Gift of Therapy’ for my countdown is that I consider it to be essential reading for all new therapists.
 It is also useful for any patients who are wanting to understand why therapists do certain things or how they can get the most out of their own therapy experience.
 Yalom had been inspired by Rainer Maria Rilke’s ‘Letters to a Young Poet’, and wanted to be able to offer similar wisdom and guidance to anyone who is beginning their therapy journey.
-It consists of 85 short chapters, each of which offer specific advice or warnings towards the young therapist.
+It consists of 85 short chapters, each of which offers specific advice or warnings towards the young therapist.
 Some of my favourites are:

 - Remove the obstacles to growth for each patient

 - Empathise and look out the patient’s window